-- The instrument automatically detects the direct audio input source.
-The direct audio input supports the systems for wireless use as well. - In this programme you will hear no sounds from the microphone, therefore most environmental sounds will be lost.
+- The sound source is connected to your instrument with a cable and an audio shoe. - The instrument automatically detects the direct audio input source.
+The direct audio input supports the systems for the wireless use as well. - In this program you will hear no sounds from the microphone, therefore most environmental sounds will be lost.
 If you wish, your hearing care practitioner can change the setting in such a way that you hear the microphone and the direct audio input simultaneously.

-Safety regulations !\]
+Safety regulations